 Professor Turley is a frequent witness before the House and Senate on constitutional and statutory issues as well as tort reform legislation.
 That testimony includes the confirmation hearings of Attorney General nominees Loretta Lynch and William Barr as well as Supreme Court nominee Neil Gorsuch.
 Professor Turley is also a nationally recognized legal commentator.
 Professor Turley was ranked as 38th in the top 100 most cited “public intellectuals” in the recent study by Judge Richard Posner.
 Turley was also found to be the second most cited law professor in the country.
 He has been repeatedly ranked in the nation’s top 500 lawyers in annual surveys (including in the latest rankings by LawDragon) – one of only a handful of academics.
 In prior years, he was ranked as one of the nation’s top ten lawyers in military law cases as well as one of the top 40 lawyers under 40.
 He was also selected in the last five years as one of the 100 top Irish lawyers in the world.
 In 2016, he was ranked as one of the 100 most famous (past and present) law professors.

 Professor Turley’s articles on legal and policy issues appear regularly in national publications with hundreds of articles in such newspapers as the New York Times, Washington Post, USA Today, Los Angeles Times and Wall Street Journal.
 He is a columnist for USA Today and writes regularly for the Washington Post.
 In 2005, Turley was given the Columnist of the Year award for Single-Issue Advocacy for his columns on civil liberties by the Aspen Institute and the Week Magazine.
 Professor Turley also appears regularly as a legal expert on all of the major television networks.
-Since the 1990s, he has worked under contract as the on-air Legal Analyst for NBC News and CBS News to cover stories that ranged from the Clinton impeachment to the presidential elections.
+Since the 1990s, he has worked under contract as the on-air Legal Analyst for NBC News, CBS News, BBC and Fox News.
 Professor Turley has been a repeated guest on Sunday talk shows with over two-dozen appearances on Meet the Press, ABC This Week, Face the Nation, and Fox Sunday.
 Professor Turley has taught courses on constitutional law, constitutional criminal law, environmental law, litigation, and torts.
 He is the founder and executive director of the Project for Older Prisoners (POPS).
 His work with older prisoners has been honored in various states, including his selection as the 2011 recipient of the Dr. Mary Ann Quaranta Elder Justice Award at Fordham University.

 His award-winning blog is routinely ranked as one of the most popular legal blogs by AVVO.
 His blog was selected as the top News/Analysis site in 2013, the top Legal Opinion Blog in 2011 as well as prior selections as the top Law Professor Blog and Legal Theory Blog.
 It was also ranked in the top 20 constitutional law blog in 2018.
 It has been regularly ranked by the ABA Journal in the top 100 blogs in the world.
 In 2012, Turley has selected as one of the top 20 legal experts on Twitter by Business Insider.
 In 2013, the ABA Journal inducted the Turley Blog into its Hall of Fame.